 Second-time stalking offense is described as a second-degree felony, punishable by between 2 and 20 years in prison.

-Filing Criminal Harassment Charges in Texas
+Filing Criminal Harassment

 If you are facing harassment charges, make sure not to communicate with the person filing the case without getting in touch with a criminal defense attorney.
 Anything you say may be seen as further harassment, and a seasoned lawyer like GHC Law Firm can advise you on how to proceed or communicate important information on your behalf.